 Nnamdi Ogbonnaya: 1 p.m.
 (Green).
 Saturday aftershow at Subterranean

-Few artists are as adept at bouncing between musical styles from than Nnamdi Ogbonnaya, the talented local artist whose work has incorporated indie rock, math rock, punk rock, and hip-hop.
+Few artists are as adept at bouncing between musical styles than Nnamdi Ogbonnaya, the talented local artist whose work has incorporated indie rock, math rock, punk rock, and hip-hop.
 Check out his album Drool for the best introduction to his eclectic taste.

 Kweku Collins: 2:30 p.m.
 (Green).
 Saturday aftershow at Schubas